-(Washington, DC) – Congresswoman Annie Kuster (NH-02), a member of the House Agriculture Committee, released the following statement on the failure of the partisan Farm Bill:
+(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on the indictment of 12 Russian intelligence officials for hacking into the DNC email servers in 2016:

 In The News